bmlanguage/bml/documentation.md

                         // ...
                     }
                  ```
         *  `#interruptVector vectorNumber, functionName ;`: Defines interrupt vector table entries.
 Defines a mapping between a specific interrupt vector number and a corresponding interrupt service routine (ISR).
 The vector number is architecture specific.
 Example: `#interruptVector 0, resetHandler;`
         * `#enableInterrupts ;`: Enables global interrupts, allowing the CPU to respond to external events.
         * `#disableInterrupts ;`: Disables global interrupts, preventing the CPU from responding to external events.
         * `#clearInterruptFlag identifier ;`: Clears an interrupt flag, acknowledging a pending interrupt, and allowing the CPU to handle the next interrupt.
 The interrupt flag identifier is target specific.
         *   `bootRegion regionName identifier;`: Declares that a boot region should be populated using an identifier defined in the boot code region.
 If two boot regions are defined for the same address, a compile-time error will be generated.
 Example: `bootRegion bootData myBootData;`
     *   **Memory Mapped Registers:**
         *  `struct #mapped`: Defines a memory-mapped structure where the members are implicitly `volatile` unless marked `nonvolatile`.
 Allows for direct access to hardware registers.
 The `#mapped` specifier specifies that the struct is memory mapped.
-Members are accessed using the `.` operator, and bitfields can be accessed using the `=` operator inside a `with` statement, or directly when assigning to a memory-mapped structure.
+Members are accessed using the `.` operator, and bitfields can be accessed using the `=` or `:=` operator inside a `with` statement, or directly when assigning to a memory-mapped structure.
 Bit Ranges can be accessed with the syntax `myGpioRegisters.controlRegister[0..3] = 0b101;` or by using bitmasks: `myGpioRegisters.controlRegister[0b00001111] = 0b101;`, or a mix of the two.
 Bitfield updates should be performed using a `with` statement to minimize the overhead of reading and writing to memory mapped registers.
 The `with` statement groups multiple bitfield updates into a single operation.
 The compiler analyses the `with` block to check if a specific write or read operation to a memory mapped register can be avoided.
 If a register is read and not modified, the write operation can be skipped.
 This mechanism is automatically performed by the compiler and requires no additional effort from the user enabling zero-overhead high-performance bitfield access.
 When the `#initializerList` attribute is added to a `struct`, initialization can be done using a list of initializers: `type GpioRegisters = struct #mapped(0x40000000) #initializerList { uint32 dataRegister; uint32 controlRegister; };  GpioRegisters myGpio = { 10, 20 };`.
             *   Example:
                 ```baremetal
                 type GpioRegisters = struct #mapped { uint32 controlRegister; };